-This has been another challenging year for AIM, where the number of high quality IPOs has been very limited and investor sentiment has remained subdued.
-Despite the current malaise, the Manager will continue to review new AIM investment proposals and, whilst maintaining a cautious approach, will remain receptive to proposals in desirable sectors such as biotech, medtech or clean energy, where there is a genuinely scalable market opportunity.
-The Manager will also be alert to situations where there may be a valuation anomaly, and a new funding round may stimulate a positive share price response.
-This was demonstrated during the year when your Company participated in a fundraising to support biotech specialist Oxford BioDynamics, where the placing price of 11p per share, compared to an historic share price of over 200p per share.
+This has been another challenging year for AIM, where the number of high quality IPOs has been very limited and investor sentiment has remained subdued, which has adversely impacted share prices.
+Although the vast majority of new AIM opportunities were declined, the Manager continues to review new AIM investments and will remain receptive to proposals in sectors where there is a genuinely scalable market opportunity.
+The Manager will also remain alert to situations where there may be a valuation anomaly and a new funding round could stimulate a positive share price response.
+This was demonstrated during the year when your Company participated in a fundraising to support biotech specialist Oxford BioDynamics, where the placing price of 11p per share compared to a historic share price of over 200p per share.
 Shortly after the investment completed, the share price increased materially following positive newsflow on the early launch of its prostate cancer screening blood test in the UK and US.
-The resultant positive momentum enabled your Company to partially realise its holding at prices of between 23p and 40p per share.
-This provides a useful illustration of the ability of listed companies to generate healthy returns in a relatively short space of time, which is an important consideration for future dividend streams.
+The resulting positive momentum enabled your Company to partially realise its holding at prices of between 23p and 40p per share.
+This investment provides a useful illustration of the ability of listed companies to generate healthy returns in a short space of time, which is an important consideration in supporting future dividend streams.

-During the year, global M&A activity has remained subdued and, whilst there continues to be interest in several investee companies, there were no material realisations from the portfolio.
-Securing profitable exits remains a key priority, but this has to be balanced against the objective of maximising value and, given current valuation dynamics, several processes have been postponed or paused until the market stabilises and value can be optimised.
-Based on the experience of previous cycles, it is anticipated that M&A activity will resume as the economic outlook improves.
+During the year, global M&A has remained subdued, with no material realisations from the investee portfolio.
+Securing profitable exits remains a key priority, but this has to be balanced against the objective of maximising value and, given the valuation dynamics, several processes were postponed or paused until market conditions stabilise and value can be optimised.
+It is, however, encouraging to note that, over recent months, there has been a marked increase in the level of interest in the investee portfolio from trade and private equity acquirers, which indicates that M&A activity is normalising in line with the improving economic outlook.